Why is My Aloe Vera Limp? (How to Solve it)

 Aloe vera plants are native to Oman in the Arabian peninsula and grow in hot and sunny desert conditions.

-Aloe vera have specifically adapted to growing in open areas with full sun.
+Therefore, our aloe vera has specifically adapted to growing in open areas with lots of sun.

-Therefore when growing aloe vera plants you should locate them in an area of at least 4 hours of direct sun in a South facing window or outdoors to recreate the sunny conditions of its native range.
+I spoke to some specialist growers to verify this and they assured me that when growing aloe vera plants you should locate them in an area of at least 4 hours of direct sun in a South-facing window or outdoors to recreate the sunny conditions of its native range.

 If your aloe vera is in too much shade then the leaves tend to go a pale color and grow leggy as they grow in the direction of the strongest source of light.